Upon graduating with a BA degree in International Studies, students will have:

 Note: Historically-oriented political science courses, history of art, history of science and ROTC courses cannot be counted towards this requirement.

-To narrow an inevitably broad focus in International Studies, students are required to pursue a concentration in an internationally-oriented field.
-To complete the concentration, students may:
+To narrow an inevitably broad focus in International Studies, students are required to pursue a specialization in an internationally-oriented field.
+To complete the specialization, students may:

 1) Pursue one of our unique tracks or focus areas.
 These brand-new tracks and focus areas are offered in conjunction with affiliated departments, and allow students to gain an in-depth specialization within a specific department or program, while simultaneously benefiting from the interdisciplinary training offered by the International Studies major.